 2007 - On 26 February the ICJ hands down its ruling in the genocide case brought against Yugoslavia by Bosnia-Herzegovina.
 The court finds that while Serbia, the sole remaining successor of Yugoslavia, had not committed, incited or been complicit in genocide, it had failed to prevent what happened at Srebrenica despite its awareness of "a serious risk" of mass murder and its "known influence" over the Bosnian-Serb militia.

-Radovan Karadzic's run from justice finally comes to an end on 21 July when he is arrested in Belgrade during a sweep by the Serbian security services.
+2008 - Radovan Karadzic's run from justice comes to an end on 21 July when he is arrested in Belgrade during a sweep by the Serbian security services.

-Karadzic is transferred to a prison cell in The Hague on 30 July.
+Karadzic is transferred to The Hague on 30 July.
 He appears before the criminal tribunal for the first time the next day and is formally charged with one count of genocide, one count of complicity in genocide, four counts of war crimes and five counts of crimes against humanity.

 2011 - Mladic is captured at the home of his cousin in the village of Lazarevo on 26 May.
 He is not disguised and puts up no resistance.
 He has aged considerably.
 His family claim he has suffered two heart attacks and three strokes while on the run.

 Mladic appears before the criminal tribunal for the first time on 3 June.
-He describes the 11 charges against him as "obnoxious" and asks for more time before entering a plea.
+He is charged with two counts of genocide (one for the massacre at Srebrenica and one for massacres outside Srebrenica), five counts of crimes against humanity, and four counts of war crimes.
+Mladic describes the 11 charges against him as "obnoxious" and asks for more time before entering a plea.

 2012 - Mladic's trial begins on 16 May.
 "Four days ago marked two decades since Ratko Mladic became the commander of the army of Republika Srpska," prosecutor Dermot Groome says.
 "On that day, Mladic began his full participation in a criminal endeavour that was already in progress.
 On that day, he assumed the mantle of realising through military might the criminal goals of ethnically cleansing much of Bosnia.
 On that day he commenced his direct involvement in serious international crimes."